MIRI Medium Resolution (Integral Field Unit) Spectroscopy Template Parameters

 The NUMBER OF INTEGRATIONS/EXPOSURE [TACQ NINTS] is set to 1 for target acquisition observations.

-Most MIRI MRS observations will require dithering; see MIRI MRS Dithering
+Most MIRI MRS observations will require dithering; see MIRI MRS PSF and Dithering

 |After OPTIMIZED FOR has a selected value, it will not change if a target is selected, a target's EXTENDED value is changed, or a new target is selected.
 The user must manually change the value.|

 DIRECTION [DIRECTION]= POSITIVE, NEGATIVE (default)

 - When OPTIMIZED FOR = EXTENDED SOURCE, DIRECTION is set to NEGATIVE and may not be changed.